duckietown-ethz/proj-lfivop-ml/dt-object-detection-training/README.md

 1. Stop all windows:
     1. Resume the screen session using `screen -r`
     2. Then cycle through all the windows (`Ctrl-a n`) and exit the window (`exit`) which will stop all running processes in the window
-2. Clean up IDSC Rudolf by stopping all running containers (`docker ps` to find the container ids and `docker stop container_id` to stop the container) and removing the working directory with `rm -r`
+2. Stopping all remaining running Docker containers
+    1. `docker ps` to find the container ids
+    2. `docker stop container_id` to stop the container
+3. Remove the working directory with `rm -r workdir`

 ## General Instructions
 ### Run locational weights generator